 This presentation contains estimates of future performance, which are forward-looking statements and actual results could differ materially from those anticipated in the forwardlooking statements.
-Some of the factors that could cause actual results to differ are described in the business and outlook sections of Olin's Form 10-K for the year ended December 31, 2010.
-These reports are filed with the U.S. Securities and Exchange Commission.
+Some of the factors that could cause actual results to differ are described in the business and outlook sections of Olin's Form 10-K for the year ended December 31, 2010 and in Olin's Second Quarter 2011 Form 10-Q. These reports are filed with the U.S. Securities and Exchange Commission.